amirhossein-ata/layoutgenerator/README.md

     npm install
     npm start

-And the project will run http://localhost:8080.
+And the project will run on http://localhost:8080.

 You can use `npm build` to build the project.